JonJagger/cyber-dojo/md/running-a-dojo.md

   * the number of animals currently at red, if any, (in red)
   * the number of animals currently at amber, if any, (in amber)
   * the number of animals currently at green, if any, (in green)

+### duration

+This displays how long the dojo has been going (and updates every 10 seconds).
+The start time is *not* the time dojo was created, but the time the first animal manually presses their `[test]` button.
+This allows you to prepare custom starting point dojos ahead of time.

 reviewing the history